Trusted by traders worldwide

 • Usually the shortest impulse wave

-• Often occurs during pessimism
+• Often occurs during peak pessimism

 • Low volume, hesitant start